EVER WONDER WHERE YOUR FOOD COMES FROM?

 Singapore isn't just sourcing food from our neighbours.
 A globalised palate means an international supply, after all.

-Singapore isn't just sourcing food from our neighbours.
+Singapore isn't just sourcing food

 A globalised palate means an international supply, after all.